ninetyn1ne/ninetyn1ne.github.io/_posts/2020-10-05-open-redir-to-ato.md

 However, there is one major difference between the two. **GetAuthorized** was a _mutation_ query while **ZtsplXXXXXXX** was a normal query.
 As soon as I saw this, I knew I've got a complete account takeover.

-The GraphQl endpoint was running on [Apollo](https://www.apollographql.com) server.
+The GraphQL endpoint was running on [Apollo](https://www.apollographql.com) server.
 This was exciting because according to its [docs](https://www.apollographql.com/docs/apollo-server/v1/requests/), the Apollo server also accepts **GET** requests!

 An example query in GET request would look like:-